Biology Research Immersion Course for High School Students: Summer 2014

 A monthly payment plan is also available.

-PROGRAM DETAILS: The program runs for 7 weeks from June 16 to August 7, 2014.
-There are NO EXCEPTIONS to the start and end dates.
+PROGRAM DETAILS: The program runs for 7 weeks from mid-June to early August.
+There are NO EXCEPTIONS to specified start and end dates.
 Students participate from 30 to 40 hours per week depending on the agreement with their supervisor.
 Days-off during the week of July 4th should be arranged in advance with their supervisor.
 Students are expected to behave and dress appropriately for a professional environment.
 There is a dress code based on attire suitable to a research lab environment.

 "Wells Fargo is proud to be a long-time supporter of the Buck Institute’s Summer Scholars Program.
 Deserving high school students get real laboratory experience that helps propel them into a great future.
 Some of these kids even get their names included in peer-reviewed scientific studies – it’s a joy to see them succeed."